mzschwartz5/final-project/README.md

 ## Limitations and caveats

 The proposed method, so far, only allows for additive geometry.
 Subtractive *is* possible with SDFs, but not implemented in this project.
 Additionally, as you may have noticed (especially in the title image of the bear), the models created via this method are rather smooth and blobby.
 This is a result of a smoothing function applied between successive turtle steps among all SDF components.
-It is simultaneously one of the greatest pros and mischevious cons of the method
+It is simultaneously one of the greatest pros and most mischevious cons of the method.

 # Features / Components